 Pin fish and Croaker are most commonly fished live.
 Croaker when allowed to reach full size is actually a tasty fish for the table, but in recent years, they have been found to be a great live bait.
 Particularly for speckled trout.
 Some speculate that croaker eat trout eggs and so they are a natural enemy.
 Like their name, they make a croaking noise when agitated, which draws predators to them as well.

-All of these natural baits will work for beach fishing, check with the locals for availability and for what’s working 🙂 Of course, you can also try your hand at artificial baits.
+All of these natural baits for beach fishing will work, check with the locals for availability and for what’s working 🙂 Of course, you can also try your hand at artificial baits.

 If natural bait is not available or hard to come by, you can always switch over to artificials.
 Like natural baits, there is a wide variety of artificial baits that will work for surf fishing.
 Everything from spinner baits and top waters designed for bass fishing to spoons and soft plastics will catch fish on the beach when conditions are right.